bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 variable content
 ```

 Environment variables only exist for the current session.
 If you close the
 terminal and reopen a new session any changed variables will be back to their
 default values.

 ### PATH variables

-When bash executes a command it needs to find the program to run.
+When **bash** executes a command it needs to find the program to run.
 The command
 contains the name of the program but not the directory where the program is.
 To
-find the program bash searches in a list of directories known as the **path**.
+find the program, **bash** searches in a list of directories known as the **path**.
-Bash gets the list from an environment variable `PATH`.
+**Bash** gets the list from an environment variable called `PATH`.

 ```
 echo $PATH
 /usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/Users/alfierichards/.cargo/bin:/Library/Frameworks/Python.framework/Versions/3.9/bin
 ```

 Looking in these directories we find the binaries for the commands we run.
 [^internal_commands]

 ```